Insurance Loyalty Penalty: Why Staying With Your Insurer Costs More

 What exactly is the car insurance loyalty penalty?

 The car insurance loyalty penalty (also called the loyalty tax or price walking) is when your insurance company charges you more at renewal than they would charge a brand-new customer for the exact same coverage.
-Insurers use price optimization algorithms to identify customers who are unlikely to shop around and gradually raise their premiums over time.
+Insurers use price optimization algorithms — incorporating machine learning and customer behavior data — to identify customers who are unlikely to shop around and gradually raise their premiums over time.
 It's a widespread industry practice that costs loyal customers hundreds to over a thousand dollars per year.
+Record switching intent in early 2026 shows that more consumers are becoming aware of it.

 Do loyalty discounts actually save me money?

 Loyalty discounts typically range from 5% to 20%, but they're applied to a base premium that has often already been inflated significantly above what a new customer would pay.
-For example, if your insurer raises your base rate by 25% and then offers you a 10% loyalty discount, you're still paying 15% more than before.
+For example, if your insurer raises your base rate by 25% and then offers you a 10% loyalty discount, you're still paying 15% more than before — and that gap compounds every year.
 The only reliable way to evaluate a loyalty discount is to compare your discounted renewal rate against fresh quotes from competing insurers.

 How much can I save by switching car insurance companies?

-The savings vary widely based on your profile, location, and coverage level, but data suggests that drivers who shop around annually can save $400 to $900 per year on average.
+The savings vary widely based on your profile, location, and coverage level, but data shows that drivers who switch save a median of $461 per year, with some saving as much as $804 annually.
 Customers who have been with the same insurer for 5 or more years without shopping around can potentially save over $1,200 annually by switching to a competitive new-customer rate.
+Given that full coverage now averages $2,290–$2,920 per year nationally, even a modest percentage savings adds up fast.

 Does shopping around for car insurance hurt my credit score?

 No. Insurance companies use what's called a "soft pull" when running your credit for a quote, which does not impact your credit score.
 This is different from a hard inquiry used by lenders.
-You can request quotes from as many insurers as you like without any negative credit impact, so there's no reason to avoid comparison shopping.
+You can request quotes from as many insurers as you like without any negative credit impact, so there's no reason to avoid comparison shopping for insurance.

 How often should I shop for car insurance?

 Financial experts recommend comparing car insurance rates at least once every one to two years, and always before your renewal date.
+In 2025, a record 57% of consumers shopped their car insurance — and 29% actually switched, motivated by aggressive new-customer pricing in the market.
 You should also shop immediately after major life events such as moving to a new address, buying a new vehicle, getting married, or turning 25 — all of which can significantly impact your rates.
 Shopping annually is the most reliable way to ensure you're never stuck paying the loyalty penalty.

 Compare Car Insurance Rates in Ohio